adaoub/Golden-Sqaure-phase-two/07_Design_a_single_class_program/recipes/tasks.md

 > So that I can keep track of my tasks

 >I want a program that I can add todo tasks to and see a list of them.

+>As a user
+>So that I can focus on tasks to complete
+>I want to mark tasks as complete and have them disappear from the list.

 ## 2. Design the Class Interface